marcomaza92/css-houdini-snippets/README.md

-# CSS Houdini Mondrian
+# CSS Houdini Snippets

 ## Motivation

 > Coding is a form of art.
-> CSS Houdini might be the mean to master that art.
+> CSS Houdini might be the way to master that art.
-> Here's some Mondrian to explore it.
+> Here's some stuff to explore it.